Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **Jarvis**: Precisely.
 I become more in tune with your needs.

 💬 **ChatGPT**: You’re like a personal assistant that gets smarter the more you hang out with me.
 That’s pretty wild! 🤯

+💬 **ChatGPT**: You’re like a brainiac who learns from me.
+I guess I’m training you!
+What’s next, my AI prodigy? 💡

 ---